ivy-llc/ivy/docs/overview/deep_dive/continuous_integration.rst

 Further, When we consider versioning, for a single Python version, and ~40 frontend and backend versions, the tests would shoot up to 40 * 40 * 12500 = 20,000,000, and we obviously don't have resources as well as time to run those many tests on each commit.

 Thus, We need to prune the tests that run on each push to the Github Repository.
 The ideal situation, here, is to trigger only the tests that are impacted by the changes made in a push.
-The tests that are not impacted by the changes made in a push, are wasteful to trigger, as their results don't change (keeping the same Hypothesis Configuration).
+The tests that are not impacted by the changes made in a push, are wasteful to trigger, as their results don’t change (keeping the same Hypothesis Configuration).
 For example, Consider the `commit <https://github.com/unifyai/ivy/commit/29cc90dda9e9a8d64789ed28e6eab0f41257a435>`_

 The commit changes the :code:`_reduce_loss` function and the :code:`binary_cross_entropy` functions in the ivy/functional/ivy/losses.py file.
 The only tests that must be triggered (for all 5 backends) are: